Hot Rod Frame and Chassis Construction DVD

 Wow, that looks like a lot of information — and that’s why it takes this huge 4-1/2 hour DVD package to cover it all!

-You get it all of this promptly delivered to your mailbox on a high quality, four and one-half hour DVD that you will use regularly and treasure for a lifetime for only $24.99 $19.99 plus $5 shipping and handling ($12 international).
+You get it all of this promptly delivered to your mailbox on a high quality, four and one-half hour DVD that you will use regularly and treasure for a lifetime for only $19.99 plus $5 shipping and handling ($15 international).
 Just click on the “Add to Cart” button below.
+And while you’re at it, you can also add the other volumes in the StreetRod 101 DVD Library at big holiday savings, too.

 Click on the ADD TO CART button now to get yours and continue shopping for the other DVDs in the StreetRod 101 library to learn more and get even bigger discounts!